 - The racks are to be checked regularly for mounting medium residue and other possible contamination. - 1.
 The colored handle must be removed from the rack for cleaning. - 2.
-To remove small amounts of residual mountant, soak a lint-free cloth with a compatible solvent and clean the racks. - 3.
-For stubborn dirt, you can place the racks in a compatible solvent bath for up to 1-2 hours to remove dried out residual mountant. - 4.
-The solvent can then be washed off with alcohol. - ✓ Completely rinse the racks with clean water and then dry them. - 1 A dishwasher can also be used for the cleaning process.
+To remove small amounts of residual mountant, soak a lint-free cloth with xylene and clean the racks. - 3.
+For stubborn dirt, you can place the racks in a xylene bath for up to 1-2 hours to remove dried out residual mountant. - 4.
+The xylene can then be washed off with alcohol. - ✓ Completely rinse the racks with clean water and then dry them. - A dishwasher can also be used for the cleaning process.
 The maximum temperature of 65 °C must be observed.

-The maximum exposure time in a solvent bath is 1-2 hours.
-Completely prime the racks with water, then dry them.
-If an external drying furnace is used for drying, the temperature must not exceed 70 °C.
+The maximum exposure time in a xylene bath is 1-2 hours.
+Completely rinse the racks with water, then dry them.
+If an external oven is used for drying, the temperature must not exceed 70 °C.

-- The racks and handles may not remain in the solvent for a long time frame (e.g. several hours or overnight), because this can lead to deformation! - It is essential to ensure that the solvent being used is compatible with the mounting medium.
-Xylene-based mounting media can be removed using a xylene bath.
+• The racks and handles may not remain in the xylene for a long time frame (e.g. several hours or overnight), because this can lead to deformation!